 Due to the high demand, we have doubled our offer for the summer camp in Obertauern: In addition to the Tauernhof, we now also learn German at the Alpincenter!

-German courses at the Goethe-Institut
+German youth courses for groups at the Goethe-Institut

 Online courses for teens

-German language summer programs for teens in GermanyLearning a new language can be a lot of fun, despite all the work that vocabulary and grammar demand.
-To be able to communicate better and better, to recognize and understand subtleties and nuances, these things can lead to a tremendous sense of achievement.
-Learning a new language is often easier for children and teenagers than for adults, so it makes sense for young people to learn German in a language camp for teenagers with participants from all over the world.
+Learning a new language is great fun when everything comes together.
+Learners gain a great feeling of achievement from being able to communicate more clearly and better recognise and understand the subtleties of a language.
+Learning a new language is often easier for children and teens than for adults, so it is particularly worthwhile for teens to learn German at a language camp for their age group with peers from all over the world.